 While this blog initially emphasized issues at C0-1 (the joint between the skull and the atlas) is is clear that C0-1-2 should be regarded as a functional unit and that issues of distorted information can arise from the positioning of any of these joints and the resting tension of any of the suboccipital muscles.
 This will be dealt with at greater length later.

-It is clear to me now that in my case the initial problem was direct birth injury to the upper cervical spine.
+It is clear to me now that in my case the initial problem was direct birth injury to the upper cervical spine, complicated by a whiplash injury when 25 years old.
 It is also clear to me that the ill effects of this injury would have been greatly reduced by timely chiropractic intervention.
-It remains a source of great frustration to me personally that I could have been spared 52 years of pain if my own profession had not been so willfully ignorant about the vital work that chiropractors do.

 Unfortunately the conventional medical profession has been very efficient at suppressing information about chiropractic treatment and calling it pseudoscience.
 My experience as I have researched the area is that far from being a pseudoscience, chiropractic is supported by a very considerable body of research.
 That body of evidence is not exclusive to chiropractic, but underpins virtually all manual therapy traditions including conventional physiotherapy.
 There has been extensive evidence collected by conventional medical practitioners, especially in Central and Eastern Europe.